tinkerbell/tinkerbell-docs/docs/setup/local-vagrant.md

 vagrant ssh provisioner
 ```

-Tinkerbell is going to be running from a container, so navigate to the `/vagrant/compose` directory, so navigate to the `/vagrant/compose` directory and load up the .env file that has all our environment's settings in it, and start the Tinkerbell stack with `docker-compose`.
+Tinkerbell is going to be running from a container, so navigate to the `/vagrant/compose` directory and load up the .env file that has all our environment's settings in it, and start the Tinkerbell stack with `docker-compose`.

 ```
 cd /vagrant/compose